-B. Mildew - Resistant Sealant: Silicone, Mildew Resistant, Acid Curing, S, NS, 25, NT: Mildewresistant, single-component, nonsag, plus 25 percent and minus 25 percent movement capability, nontraffic-use, acid-curing silicone joint sealant; ASTM C 920, Type S, Grade NS, Class 25, Use NT, color as selected by Owner.
+- A. Adhesive: Product recommended by solid surface material manufacturer. - B. Silicone, Acid Curing, S, NS, 25, NT: Single-component, nonsag, plus 25 percent and minus 25 percent movement capability, nontraffic-use, acid-curing silicone joint sealant; ASTM C920, Type S, Grade NS, Class 25, Use NT., color as selected by Owner.

 - A. Install countertops level to a tolerance of 1/16 inch in 8 feet, 1/4 inch maximum.
 Do not exceed 1/64-inch difference between planes of adjacent units. - B. Fasten subtops to cabinets by screwing through subtops into cornerblocks of base cabinets.
 Shim as needed to align subtops in a level plane. - C. Secure countertops to subtops with adhesive according to solid surface material manufacturer's written instructions.
 Align adjacent surfaces and, using adhesive in color to match countertop, form seams to comply with manufacturer's written instructions.
 Carefully dress joints smooth, remove surface scratches, and clean entire surface. - D. Bond joints with adhesive and draw tight as countertops are set.
 Mask areas of countertops adjacent to joints to prevent adhesive smears. - 1.
 Install metal splines in kerfs in countertop edges at joints.
 Fill kerfs with adhesive before inserting splines and remove excess immediately after adjoining units are drawn into position. - 2.
 Clamp units to temporary bracing, supports, or each other to ensure that countertops are properly aligned and joints are of specified width. - E. Install side splashes and end splashes by adhering to wall and countertops with adhesive.
-Mask areas of countertops and splashes adjacent to joints to prevent adhesive smears. - F. Complete cutouts not finished in shop.
-Mask areas of countertops adjacent to cutouts to prevent damage while cutting.
-Make cutouts to accurately fit items to be installed, and at right angles to finished surfaces unless beveling is required for clearance.
-Ease edges slightly to prevent snipping. - G. Seal junctures of tops, splashes, and walls with mildew-resistant silicone sealant.
+Mask areas of countertops and splashes adjacent to joints to prevent adhesive smears. - F. Seal junctures of tops, splashes, and walls with silicone sealant.